jahwin/wecodefy/README.md

 );
 ```

 In database all keywords will be saved in `lang-keywords` table.

 ##### Getting language index

 ```php
  $langList = Lang::init()->getLangIndex();
 ```
-This will return array of languages fund in `config/lang.php` or database in `lang-index` based on `LANGUAGE_STORAGE` setting.
+This will return array of languages fund in `config/lang.php` or database based on `LANGUAGE_STORAGE` setting.

 ## Cors
 Now you can set your cors settings in `config/cors.php`